Trumpism by Any Other Name

 They do not always agree with each other on issues and policies, but are able and willing to articulate with intelligence, reason and coherence their position on specific socio-cultural-political positions.
 They articulate ideas and counterpoints with temperance, reason and advocacy.

 In my opinion, all of such traditional Republicans are holding on to a standard founded by William Frank Buckley Jr. – a name not often mentioned in 2020 – a voice that I vigorously disagreed with during my youth, but a voice that I would listen to because of the manner by which issues and policies were presented with intellect, comprehensiveness, rationale and support for his thinking and positions – a voice to be respected for his command of language and critical thinking.
 While I may have disagreed regarding socio-cultural-political and religious ideologies, I listened and learned.
+In turn I always felt that he also was listening.

 Above all else, he left me feeling as a fellow citizen who could come to the table of discourse – but needed to be well prepared with critical logic, reason and fairness.
 While some considered Buckley Jr. to be smug and arrogant, I thought of him as a conservative that beckoned reasoning connected to our Constitution, Democracy, Bill of Rights and citizenship.
+The amplification and authentication of such tenets left for civil discourse and debate.

 The fluency and richness of his language was yet another reason to listen as he provided another level of literacy for an immigrant transitioning from playground, to street, to school, to citizenship English.
 Yes, my journey was very different from Mr. Buckley’s, but nevertheless connected by our pursuit of Veritas.